ctrlplusb/react-universally/README.md

   - `serialize-javascript` - Allows us to serialize our js in a format safe for embedding in webpages.
   - `source-map-support` - Adds source map support to node.js (for stack traces).

-## Deploy your very own Server Side Rendering React App in 5 easy steps ##
+## Deploy your very own "React, Universally" App in 5 easy steps ##

 __Step 1: Clone the repository.__